Atmospheric-Composition-Analysis-Group/Getting-Started/source/storage.rst

 data that you are currently working with.
 Once a project finishes you should move its data to Archive.

-Data Transfer between Acitve and Archive
+Data Transfer between Active and Archive
 -----------------------------------------

 * `Globus <https://app.globus.org/>`_ (Recommended): The Globus endpoints for Storage1 are named :literal:`Wash U RIS storage1 dtn1` and :literal:`Wash U RIS storage1 dtn2`.